LiorSinai/liorsinai.github.io/about.md

 My hobbies include reading, long distance running, and complex origami (all the origami on this site is folded by me).
 I also occasionally work on my own engineering projects.
 My favourite place to be is in the middle of the bushveld.

-I currently work as a software engineer.
+I work as a software engineer.
 Previously I completed a masters in systems and control engineering at the [University of Twente](https://www.utwente.nl/en) in the Netherlands.
 I also hold a bachelors in mechanical engineering from the [University of the Witwatersrand](https://www.wits.ac.za/) in South Africa.
-In between my bachelors and masters, I worked for the national telecommunications company of South Africa, Telkom.
+In between my bachelors and masters I worked in telecommunications.

+The subject matter of my posts is coding and mathematics, and occasionally  physics.
 For a current list of posts, see [here]({{ "/posts" | relative_url }}).
 Here is a list of possible future posts:
 + **Electromagnetic waves and the internet**: working in telecommunications taught me much about the infrastructure behind the internet.
 I'd like to explain that here.